 APPLYING FOR GRADUATION

-CHANGING GRADING OPTION TO CREDIT/NO CREDIT OR AUDIT
+CHANGING GRADING OPTION TO CREDIT/NO CREDIT

-Students may change the grading option of a course from letter grade to Credit/No Credit (if course grading is not restricted) or vice versa by submitting to Cougar Central a Credit/No Credit Request form which is available in Cougar Central or download and print on the Registration and Records website on or before the last day of the add/drop period.
+Students may change the grading option of a course from letter grade to Credit/No Credit (if course grading is not restricted) or vice versa by submitting to Cougar Central a Credit/No Credit Request form which is available in Cougar Central, or download and print on the Registration and Records website on or before the last day of the add/drop period.
 Once the credit/no credit option is exercised, it cannot be reversed for a letter grade after the add/drop deadline.
 Refer to the Add/Drop Schedule for dates.

 In addition, it is the student's responsibility to drop any unwanted courses during the add/drop period through self-service in MyCSUSM to avoid having a less than satisfactory grades (e.g., NC, WU, or F) reported on the official academic transcript.
 After the add/drop period, students may request a withdrawal.
-Please review the University Catalog or meet with your major advisor on the withdrawal policy and procedures.
+Please review the University Catalog or meet with your major advisor regarding the withdrawal policy and procedures.

 It is the student's responsibility to monitor and verify his or her class schedule.
 This information is available throughout the semester in MyCSUSM or from Cougar Central.